Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The Sunset House optional quest in the third game has you finding a ruined mansion in a remote location.
 At night, though, the beautiful ghost of the mansion reappears, and you might manage to return it to the real world.
-THIS IS A BAD IDEA.
+Bad Idea.
 The house is home to a creature of terrible evil, that drove the old owner to suicide by burning down the house in an effort to stop it.
 His skeleton is dangling from the ceiling as you enter.
 The bedroom is worse.
-DON'T GO TO SLEEP.
-CHESTY IS WAITING FOR YOU.
+Whatever happens, don't go to sleep.
 It wants to play chess on a giant chessboard with living statues, but decides to just kill you instead when it gets bored of that.
 Then it gives you the house.
 Except it's probably still there, lurking in the unseen corners.

 The game refuses to allow you to move your family into that house.
 There's probably a very good reason for that.